Marcioshub/demo-puppeteer-js/README.md

-# Demo of automation for websites forms
+# Demo of automation for website forms

 Testing with puppeteer-js and nodejs